 The Prompt User window also includes a Play Sound checkbox.
-Select the Play Sound option if you would like a sound to play once when the user is prompted or until they have responded.

-To activate the sound feature, follow these steps:
+Select the Play Sound option if you would like a sound to play after the user has been prompted and/or until they have responded.
+The sound will help notify the user that a response is necessary.
+To use this feature, follow these steps:

 - 1. Check the box next to Play Sound. - 2.
-Define the path to access the sound file, or use the browse button to locate a sound file. - If you would like the sound to repeat until the user has responded, select the Repeat checkbox and specify a time interval between the sounds.
+Define the path to access the sound file, or use the browse button to locate a sound file. - 3.
+If you would like the sound to repeat until the user has responded, select the Repeat checkbox and specify a time interval between the sounds.